ebzzry/ebzzry.github.io/en/fkd/squandered.md

 longer a young child comes.
 The uneasy struggle between learning to let go of my portentous past and my capricious future, grips me, with heavy clench.

-It is not about the inability to redo gratuitous expenditure of somewhat liberally-provided lax confinements of time, but it is about the unsettling observation that the mindset I previously took for granted, is now something that would require me Atlas strength to even begin to summon.
+It is not about the inability to redo gratuitous expenditure of somewhat liberally-provided confinements of time, but it is about the unsettling observation that the mindset I previously took for granted, is now something that would require me Atlas strength to even begin to summon.
 I miss the unrelenting inquisitiveness that I once wielded with ease in contrast to the daily scuffling